-- Difference in expected and actual experience - pension - This difference is deferred and amortized over the average remaining service life of all participants in the pension plan and recorded as a component of pension expense beginning with the period in which they are incurred. - Difference in expected and actual experience - OPEB - This difference is deferred and amortized over the average remaining service life of all participants in the OPEB plan and recorded as a component of OPEB expense beginning with the period in which they are incurred. - Difference in assumption changes - OPEB - This difference is deferred and amortized over the average remaining service life of all participants in the OPEB plan and recorded as a component of OPEB expense beginning with the period in which they are incurred. - Difference in projected and actual earnings on pension plan investments - This difference is deferred and amortized as a component of pension expense on a closed basis over a five-year period beginning with the period in which the difference occurred. - Unavailable revenue - This arises only under a modified accrual basis of accounting.
+- Difference in expected and actual experience - pension - This difference is deferred and amortized over the average remaining service life of all participants in the pension plan and recorded as a component of pension expense beginning with the period in which they are incurred. - Difference in expected and actual experience - OPEB - This difference is deferred and amortized over the average remaining service life of all participants in the OPEB plan and recorded as a component of OPEB expense beginning with the period in which they are incurred. - Difference in assumption changes - OPEB - This difference is deferred and amortized over the average remaining service life of all participants in the OPEB plan and recorded as a component of OPEB expense beginning with the period in which they are incurred. - Difference in projected and actual earnings on pension plan investments - This difference is deferred and amortized as a component of pension expense on a closed basis over a five-year period beginning with the period in which the difference occurred. - Deferred charge on refunding - A deferred charge refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt. - Unavailable revenue - This arises only under a modified accrual basis of accounting.
 Accordingly, unavailable revenue is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
-In the General Fund, deferred inflows of resources consist of property taxes of \$28,769.
-In the Debt Service Fund, unavailable revenues consist of property taxes in the amount of \$8,465.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+In the General Fund, deferred inflows of resources consist of property taxes of \$33,348.
+In the Debt Service Fund, unavailable revenues consist of property taxes in the amount of \$8,947.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Leases - Represents the initial value of the lease receivable under GASB 87 systematically reduced and recognized as lease revenue over the term of the lease.
+This deferred inflow is recorded at both the fund level and government-wide financial statements.